lz42/libinput-config/README.md

 sudo meson install
 ```

+If you're using an old Meson version, replace `meson compile` with
+`ninja` and `meson install` with `ninja install`.

+If you're using a C library that's not glibc, remove the `#` character
+on the third line.

 ## How to use

+In order for the library to work, you need to create a config file
+under `/etc/libinput.conf`.
+You only need to put the options you're
+going to use.
+For all left out options, the system defaults will be
+used.
+If you already configured an option in your compositor, the
+compositor will take the priority.

-The library reads the file `/etc/libinput.conf`, which consists of
+The config file must consist of `key=value` entries.
+The following
-`key=value` entries.
-The following settings are implemented:
+settings are implemented:

 ```
 tap={disabled,enabled}